 The rapid movement in technological advancements creates a phantom of progress.
 Phones are getting better, smaller and cheaper all the time.
 In terms of technology, there's a continuous transformation of our actual everyday life.
 That gives people the sense that there is change in civilisation.
 But, in many ways, things are getting worse.
 In the UK, incomes have fallen and living standards are getting worse.

 And advances in technology don't mean that things are necessarily getting better in the grand scheme of things.

 Oh, absolutely.
 Technological progress is double-edged.
 The internet, for example, has more or less destroyed privacy.
 Anything you do leaves an electronic trace.

 Some people even want their mind to be transferred into the Internet to be digitally immortal.

 That's kind of moving in a way, but also utterly absurd.
-Even if it were possible to upload your whole mind on to a computer, it wouldn't be you.
+Even if it was possible to upload your whole mind on to a computer, it wouldn't be you.

 There seems to be a wide misunderstanding of what it means to be yourself.

-Uploading yourself to cyberspace sounds a lot like going to heaven when you die.
+Uploading yourself to the cyberspace sounds a lot like going to heaven when you die.

 Follow Johannes on Twitter: @JohnVouloir

 More big chats about important stuff: